bbc/tal/widgets/animation.md

 {% endhighlight %}

 *Note:* If an animation method other than 'scrolloffset' is used, a mask element must be created to wrap the output element.
 The moveElementTo(...) method will then be used on the inner element to move the visible area within the mask.
 The mask element must be styled to be a offset parent (i.e. `position: absolute`, or `relative`), have a size, and have `overflow: hidden`.

+### Tweening style properties

+Style properties can be tweened using the following method

+{% highlight javascript %}
+device.tweenElementStyle({
+    el: widget.outputElement,   // mandatory
+    from: {                     // mandatory
+        height: 0
+    },
+    to: {                       // mandatory
+        height: 500
+    },
+    skipAnim: true,             // optional
+    duration: 100,              // optional
+    fps: 60,                    // optional
+    onComplete: function () {   // optional
+        // functionality to run after animation has finished }
+});
+{% endhighlight %}

+The method will automatically add the correct units for the following properties: `top`, `left`, `bottom`, `right`, `width` and `height`.
+If you want to tween any other numeric property you'll need to specify the unit in the `units` property of the options object.

+{% highlight javascript %}
+device.tweenElementStyle({
+    el: widget.outputElement,
+    from: {
+        maxHeight: 0
+    },
+    to: {
+        maxHeight: 500
+    },
+    units: {
+        maxHeight: 'px'
+    }
+});
+{% endhighlight %}

 ## Aborting Animations